-Under severe carbon limitation, the trees used their NSC reserves and consequently the NSC mean transit time increased rapidly (Fig. 6).
-Previous experiments that interrupted carbon assimilation either by girdling, harvesting of the main trunk, or hurricane damage, also reported a rapid increase in the NSC mean transit time from very young to several years old carbon.
-For instance, 14CO2 respired from Scleronema micranthum, a measure of transit time, increased from 1 to 15 years old after girdling (Muhr et al., 2018); stump resprouts in A. rubrum growing after trunk harvesting were found to be made of carbon up to 17 years old (Carbone et al., 2013); and up to 10 years old carbon was used to grow new roots for tropical trees after a hurricane damage (Vargas et al., 2009).
+Under severe carbon limitation, the modeled trees used their NSC reserves to support metabolic needs and consequently the NSC mean transit time increased rapidly (Fig. 6).
+Previous studies that interrupted carbon assimilation either by girdling, harvesting of the main trunk, or hurricane damage, also reported a rapid increase in the NSC mean transit time from very young to several years old carbon.
+For instance, 14CO2 respired from Scleronema micranthum, a measure of transit time, increased from 1 to 15 years old over a year after girdling (Muhr et al., 2018); stump resprouts in A. rubrum growing after trunk harvesting were found to be made of carbon up to 17 years old (Carbone et al., 2013); and up to 10 years old carbon was used to grow new roots for tropical trees after a hurricane damage (Vargas et al., 2009).
+D’Andrea et al. (2019) reported that the mean age of sugars in the phloem of beech trees that were defoliated frost late in spring increased to ca. 5 years within only few weeks.